 OpEx.
-These amounts represent certain cash settled charges from other Liberty Global subsidiaries to our company primarily for certain backbone and other network-related services provided to our company.
+These amounts represent certain cash settled charges from other Liberty Global subsidiaries to our company, primarily for certain backbone and other network-related services provided to our company.

-SG&A. These amounts represent certain cash settled charges from other Liberty Global subsidiaries to our company, primarily for software maintenance services.
+SG&A. These amounts represent the net impact of certain cash settled (i) charges from other Liberty Global subsidiaries to our company, primarily for software maintenance services and (ii) recharges for certain general and administrative services provided by our company to other Liberty Global subsidiaries.